 Building connections and relationships allows you to discover such new opportunities and how to utilise them.
 Networking itself is a skill and a classic example of utilising your personal brand in order to have connections that are maintained.

 Social media is now an integral part of networking as well as your personal brand.
 When you’ve met someone you want to stay in touch with, be proactive and connect with them on LinkedIn.
 Always send a personal message referring to when you met them or something they mentioned that you found interesting.
 Connections are all a part of your social media presence.

 A turning point in my own personal growth has been adapting my attitude from not just being a go-getter but also a go-giver, something I have found incredibly valuable during my second year studying Law at King’s College London.

-In my first year of university, I offered to lend a helping hand for a law-related society, going the extra mile to help organising and delivering events.
-Through the people I met, I managed to organise work experience over the Summer at the Royal Courts of Justice.
+In my first year of university, I offered to lend a helping hand for a law-related society, going the extra mile to help to organise and deliver events.
+Through the people I met, I managed to organise work experience over the summer at the Royal Courts of Justice.
 As a Campus Champion at Bright Network, I have increasingly seen and utilised the value of growing your own network to aid your own future successes such as learning more about blockchain technology in the legal sector.

-Be a go-getter (proactiveness and entrepreneurial drive is important in every commercial industry) and be a go-giver.
-Organise events at your university for a society to aid other students - it is all linked to your personal brand on and off campus.
+Be a go-getter (proactiveness and entrepreneurial drive are important in every commercial industry) and be a go-giver.
+Organise events at your university for a society to aid other students - it is all linked to personal branding on and off-campus.
 Don’t be shy and put yourself (your brand!) out there!